shivvo/anvil/doodads/terminals.md

    * Select the option **Use Git from Git Bash only** when it comes up.
    * Select the option **Use the OpenSSL library** when it comes up.
    * Select the option **Checkout as-is, commit as-is** when it comes up.
       * This means you'll have to make sure to develop with Unix line endings when working on a Git repo on Windows.
-While this adds some extra setup overhead, errors relating to line endings inside the LDE will be minimized (and those are a lot tougher to handle).
+While this adds some extra setup overhead, errors relating to line endings inside the LED will be minimized (and those are a lot tougher to handle).
    * Select the option **Use MinTTY (the default terminal of MSYS2)** when it comes up.
 2. Install **Hyper** from [it's website](https://hyper.is/).
 3. Configure Hyper to launch a bash shell.